practicing in Association (not as Partners)

 Dr. Montgomery has had extensive training in MEDIATION (Law School, Ontario Crown Attorneys, Bar Admission Course) and founded Peoples' Mediation Centre Inc. in Burnaby (Vancouver) in 1986.
 He can mediate all types of disputes; e.g. landlord-tenant, commercial, as well as matrimonial.
 He is also qualified to perform ARBITRATION and MED-ARB (arbitration following unsuccessful mediation).
 (See certificate below re commercial arbitration).
 Mediation and arbitration fees are $180 per hour.

-THE FOLLOWING IS NOT INTENDED AS LEGAL ADVICE AND IS ONLY MY OWN OPINION AND INTERPRETATION OF THE LAW, FOR GENERAL INFORMATION AND PUBLIC EDUCATION ONLY.
-THE FACTS OF YOUR CASE MAY NOT APPLY TO ANY EXAMPLES CITED HERE.
-CONSULT AN EXPERIENCED FAMILY LAWYER.
-In this, FLA means “Family Law Act”, MH means Matrimonial Home, SA means “Separation Agreement”, “mtg” means “mortgage”, NFP means “Net Family Property”, ENFP means the Equalization of the NFP, V date means the valuation or separation date, HELOC is a Home Equity Line of Credit and SS is “Spousal Support” (formerly called alimony or maintenance).
-The first and best place to start is with the Questions and Answers on the Ontario government’s Attorney General website under Family Law:
+FLA means “Family Law Act”, MH means Matrimonial Home, SA means “Separation Agreement”, “mtg” means “mortgage”, NFP means “Net Family Property”, ENFP means the Equalization of the NFP, V date means the valuation or separation date, HELOC is a Home Equity Line of Credit and SS is “Spousal Support” (formerly called "alimony" or "maintenance").

 1. What is ADR?